-Tunisia’s January 2011 uprising—resulting in the fall of President Ben Ali’s regime—has opened the door to initiatives and debates on how to address widespread political repression and human rights violations.
-ICTJ provides Tunisian policymakers and civil society groups with advice and resources on transitional justice.
+Tunisia’s January 2011 revolution opened the door to address a past of widespread political repression and human rights violations.
+As the country works to restore victims’ dignity and confront decades of corruption and violence, ICTJ provides Tunisian policymakers and civil society groups with advice and resources.